 Help4Refugees Speaking Appointments

 In January of 2011, Jordan began college, majoring in International Studies at California State University Long Beach.
 In 2012, Syria captured a piece of Jordan’s heart.
-Jordan’s Arabic professor shared not just grammar of Arabic with Jordan, but she also shared the unimaginable and horrific sights within Syria due to the Syrian governments’ actions.
+Jordan’s Arabic professor shared the unimaginable and horrific sights within Syria due to the Syrian governments’ actions.
 Jordan wanted to better the lives of all Syrians going through this struggle so he spent the Fall of 2012 reporting and delivering humanitarian aid to the Syrian refugee camp of Zaatri.

 While working with Syrian refugees in 2012, Jordan kept hearing from refugees that their greatest need was better housing.
 To meet the Syrians greatest need, Jordan teamed up with Olivia Wong to fundraise and deliver two caravans (prefabricated housing units) to the Zaatari Refugee Camp in the summer of 2013.
 After delivering the first two caravans, student groups in New York heard about what Olivia and Jordan did, and they also fundraised enough for two caravans in the Zaatari Camp.
 In November of 2014, Jordan turned the students money into two additional caravans.